What Are Asset Tags?

 Information is the lifeblood of any asset management system.
 Before starting, your company needs to take a complete inventory of its assets, record all asset information, create tags that can be read by both scanners and human eyes, and develop strict controls for tracking assets as they are acquired, moved, maintained, and disposed of.
 Otherwise, information will be inaccurate and any decisions made will be based on only a partial picture.

-Learn more about how you can start managing your assets, which assets to track, and how to identify potential risks with the Best Practice Guide to Fixed Asset Management by Graphic Products.
+Learn more about how you can start managing your assets, which assets to track, and how to identify potential risks with our Best Practice Guide to Fixed Asset Management.

 Choosing the Right Asset Tag